What is the best small engine maintenance schedule?

 * In dusty conditions or when airborne debris is present, clean more often.

 Breaking in the engine is a good practice for new lawn mowers or outdoor power equipment.
 Please refer to your engine manual for the proper proceedure for your patricular engine.

 It is very important to perform the initial break-in oil change.

-After the first 5-10 hours of operation, the oil should be changed to remove asperities that have broken from the bearings of the engine components and cylinder wall.
+After the break-in period, the oil should be changed to remove asperities that have broken from the bearings of the engine components and cylinder wall.
 The break-in oil change can be performed using the recommended grades of standard or synthetic oil.
 To save money, use standard oil for the break-in procedure, and if desired, switch synthetic oil afterwards.